Are you ensuring that everyone who works for you is fully competent to work at heights?

 Building owners or managers can help

-But this vigilence towards worker training and supervision does not stop with the employer.
-If you are a building owner or manager you have the same duty of care to ensure that ALL workers who are conducting work at heights on your buildings are able to perfom the work safely and are fully competent to do so.
+But this vigilance towards worker training and supervision does not stop with the employer.
+If you are a building owner or manager you have the same duty of care to ensure that ALL workers who are conducting work at heights on your buildings are able to perform the work safely and are fully competent to do so.
 You need to be confident that any sub contractors, or the people who carry out the work for you, are maintaining the same strong standards of worker health and safety that you are bringing to the workplace.

 Take notice and be aware of how the work is being carried out.
 If you have concerns, ask the contractor and confirm that he and his workers are properly trained and that any young workers under his care are always being supervised.
 Pay attention to what practices are being performed and address any potential risks before they become real threats.
 Always communicate any issues that you see.
 This will help towards creating a safer work environment.